alloy-rs/book/src/getting-started/installation.md

 For a complete overview of `alloy` feature flags refer to [`alloy's Cargo.toml`](https://github.com/alloy-rs/alloy/blob/main/crates/alloy/Cargo.toml)

-The feature flags largely correspond and enable the following individual crates.
+The feature flags largely correspond with and enable features from the following individual crates.

 ### Crates